Get the best Sennheiser headphones available right now.

 You can access many other functions from the mobile phone, like equalizer, Transparent Hearing, and volume control.

-If you’re concerned about portability, you can fold the headphones to save space.
+If you’re concerned about portability, you can fold these Sennheiser headphones into a carry case to save space.

 See other best noise cancelling headphones.

 3. Sennheiser Momentum True Wireless 2